awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    - **EnableContainerInsights:** (Default: false) Whether to enable CloudWatch Container Insights.
-   - **JobDetailsRetentionDays:** (Default: 0) How long job records should remain in the Job table for.
-Use 0 to retain logs indefinitely. **Note:**
-     If the retention setting is changed it will only apply to _new_ deletion jobs.
-Existing deletion jobs will retain the TTL at the time they were ran.
+   - **JobDetailsRetentionDays:** (Default: 0) How long job records should remain in the Job table and how long job manifests should remain in the S3 manifests bucket.
+Use 0 to retain data indefinitely. **Note**: if the retention setting is changed it will only apply to new deletion jobs in DynamoDB, existing deletion jobs will retain the TTL at the time they were ran; but the policy will apply immediately to new and existing job manifests in S3.
    - **EnableDynamoDBBackups:** (Default: false) Whether to enable [DynamoDB Point-in-Time Recovery] for the DynamoDB tables.
 Enabling this feature will incur additional costs.
 See the [DynamoDB Pricing] page for the associated